Tautological relations in moduli spaces of weighted pointed curves: The open locus

 Then $D_{S, a} D_{T, b} = D_{S \cup T, a + b}$ if $S \cap T \neq \emptyset$.

 \begin{lem} Each monomial $M$ in diagonal and cotangent line classes in $A^*(\M_{g | n})$ can be written as a product

-for some partition $P$ of $\{1, \dotsc, d\}$ and a function $a: P \to \mathbb Z_{\ge 0}$.
+for some partition $P$ of $\{1, \dotsc, d\}$, function $a: P \to \mathbb Z_{\ge 0}$ and a suitable choice of sign.
 This product decomposition is unique if we only use the above relations between diagonal and cotangent line classes. \end{lem} \begin{rem} If the partition $P$ is the one element set partition, we say that $M$ is connected.
 We call the factors of the decomposition (or just the elements of $P$) the connected components of $M$. \end{rem}

 The push-forward under the forgetful map $\pi: \M_{g | n} \to \M_{g | n - 1}$ is given by

 Here and in the rest of this article $\kappa_{-1}$ is defined to be zero.